iotaledger/bee/docs/dev/specs/packable.md

 In addition to the three `Error` associated types mentioned before, we provide two new helper error types:

+- The `PackError` type which is an enum wrapping values of either the `Packable::PackError` or `Packer::Error` type.

-- The `UnpackError` type which is an enum wrapping values of either the `Packable::Error` or `Unpacker::Error` type.
+- The `UnpackError` type which is an enum wrapping values of either the `Packable::UnpackError` or `Unpacker::Error` type.

 - The `UnknownTagError` type which can be used if the prefix tag used to represent the variant of an enum does not correspond to any variant of such enum.
-As a convention, any `Packable::Error` type for an enum must implement `From<UnknownTagError>` (this is not enforced in the trait itself because this error is not used for structs).
+As a convention, any `Packable::UnpackError` type for an enum must implement `From<UnknownTagError>` (this is not enforced in the trait itself because this error is not used for structs).

-We also use `core::convert::Infallible` as `Packable::Error` for types whose unpacking does not have semantic errors, like integers for example.
+We also use `core::convert::Infallible` as `Packable::PackError` and `Packable::UnpackError` for types whose unpacking does not have semantic errors, like integers for example.
 A more grounded explanation of error handling can be found in the *the `derive` macro* section.

 ## `Packable` for basic types